 This sharing of transactional data was further emphasized by Her Majesty Queen Máxima of the Netherlands in her opening remarks.
 She said, “A good design of CDBC could give people more control of their transactional data and their ability to share it with a wider set of financial sector providers.”

 And in a concept paper, India announced its plans for a digital rupee.
-Transactions with higher amounts may have to be disclosed mandatory, while smaller ones can stay anonymous, just like cash.
+Transactions with higher amounts may have to be while smaller ones can stay anonymous, just like cash.
 We don’t know what that higher amount will be.

 The RBI isn’t in favour of the e-rupee earning interest.
 It believes that if the e-rupee earns interest, users may withdraw funds from banks and convert them into digital form, affecting India’s financial and banking system.